kubevirt/hyperconverged-cluster-operator/README.md

 Create a CatalogSource and a Subscription.

 > If OLM Operator and Catalog Operator run in a namespace different than `openshift-marketplace`, replace `openshift-marketplace` with it in the CatalogSource and Subscription below.
+> Use the container image created during `make bundleRegistry` as `.spec.image` in the CatalogSource.
 ```bash
 cat <<EOF | kubectl create -f -
 apiVersion: operators.coreos.com/v1alpha1